Publications

 D. Keith, University of Nebraska-Lincoln

-Adult corn rootworm beetles can easily be identified in the field.
+Adults - Adult corn rootworm beetles can easily be identified in the field.
 Northern corn rootworm adults (Figure 4) are tan to pale green, 1/4 inch (5.6 mm) long beetles.
 Western corn rootworm adults (Figure 5AB) are yellow to yellowish-green and black beetles.
 Most female western corn rootworm beetles (Figure 5A) have three longitudinal stripes on their forewings.
 In contrast, the forewings of most male western corn rootworm beetles (Figure 5B) have a nearly solid black marking.
 Western corn rootworm adults vary from 3/16 inch (4.2 mm) to 5/16 inch (6.8 mm) long.
-Female beetles of both species are usually slightly larger than males, and female abdomens become enlarged when carrying eggs inside.
+Female beetles of both species are usually slightly larger than males, and often have enlarged abdomens when carrying eggs inside of their abdomen.

 Figure 4.
 Northern corn rootworm adult.